 Deadline: Sunday, March 11

 You may have lost an hour thanks to Daylight Saving Time, but this budgeting strategy is so simple you won't need it.
 The One-Number strategy breaks your spending down into four basic buckets — fixed costs, financial goals, non-monthly expenses and flex spending — and takes the guesswork out of budgeting.
-Find out how set up your One-Number budget with this article from one of our LearnVest planners.

 3. Start Saving for Wedding Season